Honda Odyssey (North America): 2002 facelift

 The Odyssey received a significant increase in power from 210 to 240 hp in late 2001 for the 2002 model year.
-Some major upgrades included the addition of a third trim, EX-L, introducing leather seats to the Odyssey for the very first time, as well as VHS and DVD-based entertainment system options for EX-L models without navigation.
+Some major upgrades included the addition of a third trim, EX-L, introducing leather seats to the Odyssey for the very first time, as well as a DVD-based entertainment system option for EX-L models without navigation.
 Also added was a five-speed automatic transmission, side torso airbags (not side curtain airbags), rear disc brakes, and a few minor cosmetic improvements on the outside as well as the inside.
-Other than an automatic power driver's window, the Odyssey remained unchanged for 2003 and 2004, before being replaced with the third generation model.
+Other than an automatic power driver's window and a revised 5 speed transmission introduced in late 2003 in the 2004 model year, the Odyssey remained unchanged for 2003 and 2004, before being replaced with the third generation model.

 Transmission problems

 The 4-speed automatic transmission in 1999 to 2001 models had serious problems with transmission durability.
 Honda spokesman Mike Spencer stated that four-speed models were afflicted with a bad bearing that could break apart, scattering fragments of metal that clogged fluid passageways in the transmission, causing it to shift erratically.
 Honda responded to the problems by extending the warranty on the transmission on American 1999–2001 models to 7 years or 100000 mi.
 A class action settlement further extended coverage to 109000 mi or 93 months for some 1999–2001 Odysseys in the US.
 Canada is not included.
-The five-speed automatic was first installed in the Odyssey for the 2002 model, but general reliability of the 1999–2003 transmission was poor according to Consumer Reports.
+The five-speed automatic was first installed in the Odyssey for the 2002 model, but general reliability of the 1999–2004 transmission was poor according to Consumer Reports.
 Spencer said that the five-speed models typically were damaged by premature wear of the third-gear clutch pack.
 As the clutch friction material abraded, it scattered bits inside the transmission case, clogging fluid lines and causing erratic shifting.
 Drivers might suffer slipping, poor or no shifts, or sudden down-shifts from fifth gear to second gear.

 Under some conditions, a different 5-speed transmission problem arose.
 Second gear could overheat and break, causing the transmission to lock.
 An oil jet was added to lubricate this gear but this did not solve the third gear clutch problem.
 The addition of the Honda transmission cooler with the towing package still allows transmission fluid temperatures that are too high.
 But it was required along with a power steering cooler for any towing, or the warranty would be void.
 The Acura CL, TL, MDX, and Honda Accord suffered similar problems.